lcnbr/PhysVault/equations of motion in a Schwarzschild space.md

 $$
 x^{\mu}=\{t, r, \theta, \varphi\}
 $$
 anthe parameter $p$ is the variable that we use in order to parameterize the trajectory $x^{\mu}(p)$ of the particle.
 For a start, we can let the evolution variable unspecified.
-Once we solve the equations of motion in terms of the arbitrary parameter $p$, we will relate the parameter $p$ to proper time via
+Once we solve the equations of motion in terms of the arbitrary parameter $p$, we will relate the parameter $p$ to [[infinitesimal proper time interval in SR|proper time]] via

 $$
 \begin{aligned}